Yenenesh12/fraud-detection/README.md

 Place your dataset (new.csv) in the project root directory.
 Ensure it contains:

-* Time, V1, V2, V3, V4, Amount: Features for prediction.
+* Time, V1, V2, V3, V4, Amount: Features for prediction
-* Class: 0 for legitimate, 1 for fraudulent.
+* Class: 0 for legitimate, 1 for fraudulent

 ### Step 4: Train the Model (Optional)